Information for Prospective and Transfer Dietetics Students

 Supervised Practice (post-baccalaureate)

 Following the completion of the DPD requirements you will need to complete an accredited Supervised Practice Experience.
 There are two options for Supervised Practice:

 - A one-year post baccalaureate dietetic internship which you apply for upon completion of DPD coursework requirements.
 Dietetic Internships are sponsored by healthcare facilities, colleges or universities, federal/state agencies or businesses and are located in most geographic areas within the United States.
 Most programs charge tuition/fees; some may provide a stipend.
-Acceptance to dietetic internship programs is extremely competitive; nationwide, there are only enough internship spots for about 50% of the DPD graduates who apply.
+Acceptance to dietetic internship programs is extremely competitive.

 - A graduate school program or a coordinated dietetic program integrating the academic and supervised practice components.

 See the list of accredited programs on the Academy website.

 NOTE: Although the minimum GPA required for most internships is 3.0, the Dietetic Internship application process is highly competitive and recent experience suggests that you should maintain a GPA of at least 3.3 or higher to be most competitive for placement.
 Internship programs have more applicants than internship spots nationwide and currently, approximately 65% of applicants are accepted into a Dietetic Internship.